pedegie/stats/README.md

 QueueStatsVsConcurrentLinkedQueue.TestBenchmark.StatsQueueConcurrentLinkedQueue         64  avgt    4  1725.157 ±  29.242  ms/op
 QueueStatsVsConcurrentLinkedQueue.TestBenchmark.StatsQueueConcurrentLinkedQueue        128  avgt    4  3521.783 ± 160.634  ms/op
 ```

+#### Summary

-On my hardware we can say that if probes comes at 1 mln / sec rate there is no overhead at all.
+On my hardware we can say that if probes comes at 1 mln/second rate there is no overhead at all.
 For bigger
-throughput we many need configure `Batching` and `WriteThreshold`.
+throughput we may need configure `Batching` and `WriteThreshold`.

 ## Supported Monitoring Tools
 ### Prometheus